airbrake/node-airbrake/Readme.md

 ## Features

-* Automatically add `process.env` as well as other information when sending notifications
+* Support sending custom environment variables
 * Detect and fix circular references in error context information
 * Support for all features of the [2.1 notification API][2.1api]
 * Support for [long-stack-traces][]